-With respect to the prior securitizations structured as sales for financial accounting purposes, the Company allocates its basis in the Contracts between the Notes sold and the Residuals retained based on the relative fair values of those portions on the date of the sale.
-The Company recognizes gains or losses attributable to the change in the fair value of the Residuals, which are recorded at estimated fair value.
-The Company is not aware of an active market for the purchase or sale of interests such as the Residuals by discounting the amount and timing of anticipated cash flows that it estimates will be released to the Company believes is appropriate for the risks involved.
+With respect to the prior securitizations structured as sales for financial accounting purposes, the Company allocated its basis in the Contracts between the Notes sold and the Residuals retained based on the relative fair values of those portions on the date of the sale.
+The Company recognized gains or losses attributable to the change in the fair value of the Residuals, which are recorded at estimated fair value.
+The Company is not aware of an active market for the purchase or sale of interests such as the Residuals; accordingly, the Company determines the estimated fair value of the Residuals by discounting the amount and timing of anticipated cash flows that it estimates will be released to the Company in the future (the cash out method), using a discount rate that the Company believes is appropriate for the risks involved.
 The anticipated cash flows include collections from both current and charged off receivables.
-The Company has used an effective pre-tax discount rate of approximately 14% per annum except for certain collections from charged off receivables related to the Company's securitizations in 2001 and later where the Company has used a discount rate yes.
+The Company has used an effective pre-tax discount rate of approximately 14% per annum except for certain collections from charged off receivables related to the Company's securitizations in 2001 and later for which the Company has used a discount rate of approximately 25%.